checkly/docs.checklyhq.com/site/content/docs/browser-checks/playwright-test.md

 | `timeout`           | ✅         |
 | `toHaveScreenshot ` | ✅         |
 | `toMatchSnapshot `  | ✅         |

+For more information about the `expect` options you can check playwright official documentation [Test Expect options](https://playwright.dev/docs/test-configuration#expect-options)

 {{< /tab >}}
 {{< /tabs >}}